roshanrahman/profanity_filter/README.md

 Use `ProfanityFilter.filterAdditionally()` constructor and pass your list of custom words.

+This will use a list which is equivalent to `Default List + Custom List`

 #### To filter only custom words (default list is ignored)

-Use `ProfanityFilter.filterOnly()` constructor and pass your list of custom words.
+Use `ProfanityFilter.filterOnly()` constructor and pass a list containing your custom set of words.

+This will use a list which is equivalent to `Custom List`

 #### To filter with a few exclusions from default list

 Use `ProfanityFilter.ignore()` constructor and pass your list of custom words.
 Those words will be removed from the default list if they exist there.

+This will use a list which is equivalent to `Default List - Custom List`